How to Freeze Raspberries & More for Fresh Berries All Year

 • Sheet trays are a must!
 If you don’t already have half sheet trays in your house, I highly recommend that you get some!
 I use them for everything and they are the perfect size for standard ovens and last forever.
 Use parchment paper or silicone tray liners for zero waste baking.

-• The right-sized pan – One half sheet pan can generally fit one half-flat of berry boxes, or 6 half-pint cups, with space for the berries to freeze well.
+• Make sure to use the right-sized pan.
+One half-sheet pan can generally fit one half-flat of berry boxes, or 6 half-pint cups, with space for the berries to freeze well.

-• Zero-waste berry freezing – Use a silpat mat or silicone baking sheet to avoid parchment paper.
+• Try this for zero-waste berry freezing.
+Use a silpat mat or silicone baking sheet to avoid parchment paper.
 Store your berries in mason jars or silicone bags.

 FAQs